mathwild/sf-crimes/README.md

-Worked conjointly on this project with clemonster
+Worked cojointly on this project with clemonster

 # sf-crimes
 Data exploration, visualisations and model fitting on San Francisco crime data from 2003 to 2014.